FAIRmat-NFDI/AreaC-Tutorial-CECAM-2023/docs/part1.md

     <center>
     [Final solution](https://nomad-lab.eu/prod/v1/staging/gui/search/entries?n_elements[gte]=5&n_elements[lte]=6&name=Andrew%20Rosen&upload_create_time[gte]=1630563537155&upload_create_time[lte]=1676360939200&elements=H&elements=C&elements=N&elements=O){:target="_blank" .md-button }
     </center>

+!!! warning "What is in a URL?"
+    Dashboards can at the moment not be saved between sessions.

 We should have enough information now to retrieve the paper.
 While it is nice to have data from a variety of methods, especially for comparison reasons, we are most interested in the HSE06.